 “Auntie, what was that all about?”
 Rachel asked me as we headed back to our vehicle.

 “She seemed to be warning you about something,” Rachel persisted.

-I was still shaken by my awkward conversation with my Pastor.
-I was not about to have a repeat with an 11-year old.
+I was still shaken by the awkward conversation with my Pastor.
 “Let it go.
 I don’t know what she was talking about.
 Now, do you want to grab something to eat before I take you home?”

-My normally precocious niece would have stayed on me until I gave her an answer that satisfied her.
-But today, she cut me some slack.
-“Okay.
-Can we go to Chipotle?”
+My normally precocious niece would have stayed on me until I gave her a satisfactory answer.
+But today, she allowed me to distract her.

-“You got it,” I said, as we reached the Rover and got inside.
-We waited for Michele and BJ.
-Then the four of us headed to Rachel’s favorite restaurant and I tried to pretend that I hadn’t just received a warning directly from the Throne.
+“You got it.”
+I unlocked the doors and we waited for Michele and BJ.
+The four of us rode to Rachel’s favorite restaurant and I tried to pretend I hadn’t just received a warning straight from the Throne.